FrankieShih/frankieshih.github.io/publications.md

 ---

-## Seleted Work in Progress
+## Seleted Work in Progress (*author listed in alphabetical order*)

+### A Novel Measure of Organizational Engagement with ESG Based on 2008-2023 Job Postings Data in the U.S.
+with Waverly Ding, Anil Gupta, Kunpeng Zhang.

+A NSF-funded Project

+---

 ### The Diffusion of AI: Evidence from Large-Scale Job Posting Data <span class="tag tag-ai-labor">AI & Labor</span>
-with Waverly Ding, Anil Gupta, Kunpeng Zhang (*in alphabetical order*)
+with Waverly Ding, Anil Gupta, Kunpeng Zhang

 Supported by Smith Internal Research Grants, University of Maryland

 ---

 ### Symbolic or Substantive?
 AI Narratives, Human Capital Investment, and Data Complementarity in AI Adoption <span class="tag tag-ai-labor">AI & Labor</span>
-with Waverly Ding, Anil Gupta, Siva Viswanathan, Jianing Wang, and Kunpeng Zhang (*in alphabetical order*)
+with Waverly Ding, Anil Gupta, Siva Viswanathan, Jianing Wang, and Kunpeng Zhang

 ---